RudyB/MyPL/README.md

-# Recursive Descent Parser for MyPL Language
+# Recursive Descent Parser, Type-Checker, and Interpreter for MyPL Language

 ## Informal Description of MyPL Language
 The language supports basic assignment statements, arithmetic expressions, conditionals, loops, lists, and basic input/output.
 All variables are implicitly typed (i.e., the types of variables are inferred from their values).
 Programs consist of a sequence of statements given within a single file.